PhilipEskins/chrononauts/README.md

-App to replicate the card game Chrononaughts from Looney Labs.
+App to replicate the card game Chrononauts from Looney Labs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).